johannschopplich/nuxt-api-party/docs/advanced/migration.md

 Every `useMyApiData` call now gets its own async data state, keyed by its position in your source, the way Nuxt keys `useFetch` and `useAsyncData` – with no switch either way, as Nuxt has none.
 Two components asking for the same resource therefore no longer share a `data` ref, and no longer collide when their `transform`, `pick` or `default` options differ.
 They do still share the underlying request.
 Pass the same explicit `key` to put two call sites back on one instance.

 The schema file watcher no longer has a switch.
 Nuxt's own builder watcher cannot stand in for it – it covers each layer's `app` and `server` directories only, and a path registered through `nuxt.options.watch` restarts the dev server rather than regenerating the types.

+### `refresh()` Sends the Request Again

+The request cache sits below Nuxt's async data, so Nuxt could not reach into it: `refresh()`, `clear()` and a key change driven by a reactive option were answered with the response already cached for that request.
+Each of them now sends a new request.
+Expect more traffic where a page refreshes on an interval, and reach for `getCachedData` to decide when a call site may keep what it has.

 ### `cache` Only Means the Browser Cache Now